 One specific idea that involves scaling the data is discussed in the next section in order to reduce the solution times.
 In addition, there are several avenues we may explore in the future in order to decrease the computational effort expended in SB-TS.
 Computing the longest paths approximately in order to evaluate the solutions in the neighborhood of the current solution in the tabu search would be a first priority because a significant portion of the total solution time in SB-TS is devoted to computing longest paths from scratch.
 See Balas and Vazacopoulos (1998) and Essafi et al. (2008) for approximate move evaluations.
 We also reckon that SB-TS is amenable to parallelization as different branches in the search tree may be assigned to different processing units.
-It may also be possible to do warm starts in the subproblems if similar instances of the transportation problem are solved at different points in time during the course of the shifting bottleneck algorithm.
-Furthermore, a viable alternative to our solution approach for the subproblems may be adapting the efficient exact algorithm developed by Tanaka and Fujikuma (2008) for single-machine scheduling problems with unforced idle time and a general objective to our case.
+Finally, it may be possible to do warm starts in the subproblems if similar instances of the transportation problem are solved at different points in time during the course of the shifting bottleneck algorithm.